LimJY03/W3ArtificialIntelligence/README.md

 * Do it all over again

 The fact that computers can do this millions of times, has proven that computers can take very intelligent decisions.

 ---

+## **02. Human Intelligence**

+About 70 000 years ago, something happened to the human brain.

+Humans started to develop "Cognitive Intelligence":

+* Being able to understand a language
+* Being able to understand numbers
+* Being able to understand abstract thinking

+### **Words and Numbers**

+Using words, was a big step in the development of human intelligence:
+> "Elephant" is more informative than "Big Animal".

+Understanding numbers, was also a big step:
+> "5" or "50" is more informative than "few" or "many".

+### **Languages**

+Having a language is probably a key characteristic that distinguishes us from animals.
+> "There is a lion behind the big oak" is more informative than shouting "Danger!".

+### **Abstract Thinking**

+Abstract thinking is the thinking about things that are not concrete, like freedom, or ideas, or concepts.

+> **CONCRETE**
+> * Mouth
+> * Fingertip
+> * One apple
+> * Two chicken
+> * Three horses

+> **ABSTRACT**
+> * Freedom
+> * The past
+> * The future
+> * Imagination
+> * Explanation

+Many everyday behaviors use abstract thinking:

+* Using Concepts
+* Using Theories
+* Using Metaphors
+* Using Analogies
+* Using Imagination

+### **What is Intelligence?**

+There is no proven definition of Intelligence.

+Intelligence can be defined as:

+* Being able to understand abstract thinking
+* Being able to understand a language
+* Being able to understand numbers

+Intelligence can be defined as a collection of knowledge:

+> *"Intelligence could be defined as the process of obtaining knowledge by efficient means."*
+>
+> Yampolsky (2013)

+The challenge of AI is to understand what intelligence is, and how intelligence works.

+Intelligence might be a type of algorithms in our brains or in our genes.

+### **Is the Human Brain Superior?**

+Can animals, birds, insects, or plants think?

+Humans have bigger brains than animals.

+Big dogs have bigger brains than small dogs.
+Are big dogs smarter?

+Birds have very small brains, but they know they should not make children in the autumn, and they know when to fly to the south.

+Bees have even smaller brains, but they know how to communicate about where to find nectar.

+Plants have no brain, but they know how to reproduce, and how to prepare for the winter.

+---